react-native-modal/react-native-modal/README.md

 ### The modal doesn't change orientation

 Add a `supportedOrientations={['portrait', 'landscape']}` prop to the component, as described [in the React Native documentation](https://facebook.github.io/react-native/docs/modal.html#supportedorientations).

+Also, if you're providing the `deviceHeight` and `deviceWidth` props you'll have to manually update them when the layout changes.

 ### I can't show multiple modals one after another